dmbarbour/glas/docs/GlasProg.md

 ### Tail Call Optimization

-Instead of TCO moving stuff on the stack, I'd suggest unrolling a recursive loop a few frames then deciding whether we can 'recycle' all the stack locations.
+I'd suggest unrolling a recursive loop a few frames then determining whether we can 'recycle' the stack locations.
+Ideally, TCO can be enforced via annotations, e.g. by specifying that a subprogram has a finite stack, or that an `Env -> Prog` is finite-up-to Env.

 ### Unit Types